johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 >>>
 ```

-Run some of the example programs.
+Run the `sleepy` program from the shell.
 Please note that becase the shell no longer calls `wait()`, the output and input prompts may not follow the program flow from the source files due to context switching.
 ```
-johnny@dev-vm unix-shell % ./shell
+johnnyvalles@Johnnys-MacBook-Pro unix-shell % ./shell

->>> progs/hello
-What is your name?
-Johnny
-Hello, Johnny.
-Nice to meet you!
->>> ./progs/args fizz buzz
-argc: 3
-argv[0]: ./progs/args
-argv[1]: fizz
-argv[2]: buzz
->>> progs/sleepy 10
+>>> progs/sleepy

-About to sleep.
+>>> About to sleep.

 Done sleeping.
->>>
 ```

 ## Additional Reading & Sources